 Click here: How to Spot a Counterfeit Bible

-USA TODAY reports that the KJV is still the MOST READ Bible Version amongst Christians who are actually reading their Bibles – April 2011 {SO much for the “EASIER – TO – READ” Versions!} The Tribune Star finds that the Majority of Bible readers Still prefer the King James Version – May 2017 — {Please Note: MBC is not responsible for the advertisement & media content of USA TODAY, or the Tribune Star}
+https://www.history.com/news/king-james-bible-most-popular WHY is the KJV still the most popular amongst daily Bible Readers? {SO much for the “EASIER – TO – READ” Versions!} The Tribune Star finds that the Majority of Bible readers Still prefer the King James Version – May 2017 — {Please Note: MBC is not responsible for the advertisement & media content of these external links}

 Click here for a PDF chart showing the lineage of the Two (very different) Textual families…